Home » Blog » 5 Clean Eating Approved Flours You Need to Try Today

 Almond Flour

-Try It: As a breading on baked fish or chicken; Mixed into muffins or pancakes
+Try It: As a breading on baked fish or chicken; Mixed into muffins, scones or pancakes

 This is a family favorite!
 Almond flour has a slightly sweet, nutty flavor which is just delicious!